 - It explains why “taking back control” works as a political slogan – but somehow never means giving it back to the individual.
-It is just a feelgood substitute to empower a strongman to tackle the scary thing (that the strongman likely caused himself).
+It is just a feelgood substitute to actual control to empower a strongman to tackle the scary thing (that the strongman likely caused himself).

 - This is also the reason why outrageous policies actually strengthen an emerging autocrat – a phenomenon that baffles everyone, all the time.
 The key is: it enforces the sense of being helpless against the strongman.
 Your disapproval only works against you: once your disapproval and outrage fail to change the thing, you will lapse into even deeper helplessness and resignation – and will think twice before getting outraged again.

 - It also explains why destruction is as good as a way to do away with the sense of helplessness as any.
 It doesn’t help you to take control over your life – but it makes you feel you have some sort of impact.